Setting Up a Projection System for a Successful Presentation

 Another important aspect of any projector screen is its shape.
 Most feature a widescreen format that is commonly associated with modern televisions, computer monitors, and (no surprise) movie theater projection screens.
 All "widescreen" means is that the horizontal width of the screen exceeds the vertical height, usually by a ratio of 16:9, 16:10, or 2.35:1.
-(Keep in mind this screen ratio is not the same as the ratio of the projector.)
+(Keep in mind this ratio is not always the same as the ratio of the projector.)
 Square projector screens are far less common, but they are still used for overhead transparency projectors in many cases.

-Carts, Stands, Brackets & Mounts
+Carts, Stands, Brackets, & Mounts

 After you’ve selected the main components for your projection system, you’ll want to figure out the best option for mounting the video projector.
 Wall and ceiling brackets are some of the most common choices, especially because they are relatively inexpensive and offer a wide range of adjustability.
 Many locations want to keep the projector protected by attaching it to a wall or ceiling.
 This way, it doesn’t get knocked off a tabletop and broken by accident.